DavidKosf/GraderPlus/README.md

 ```

 #### mg_solutionContainsExplicit
 This function works like [mg_keywordsEither](#mg_keywordsEither).
-However, it supports regular expressions and ignores comments.
+However, it supports regular expressions and ignores comments in the solution code.
 The return value is a bool that is true, if at least one regexp was found.
 Regexp can be given as a string array.
 This function supports AST.
-String patterns that should be avoided in file names can be given as varargin inputs.
+Filename patterns that should be avoided during reflection can be given as varargin inputs.

 ```matlab
 % Checking if ode45 was executed with a specified function and any starting values, etc